Best French Toast Recipe (Pain Perdu)

 - Brioche Bread Loaf – Unsliced.
 You will want to slice it into thick pieces yourself.
 If you can’t find brioche, challah is the next best thing.

 - Half & Half – Full-fat.
 This is not the time to be worried about calories or fat.
-Some recipes call for whole milk and heavy cream in various proportions, but I’ve found buying just one carton of half & half work perfectly and saves money.
+Some recipes call for whole milk and heavy cream in various proportions, but I’ve found buying just one carton of half & half works perfectly and saves money.

 - Egg Yolks – Don’t want an eggy Pain Perdu Recipe?
 Well then, just take out the egg whites!
 The silky quality of the yolks will create the perfect custard texture.